cortexlabs/cortex/docs/deployments/deployment.md

 creating my-api
 ```

-APIs are declarative, so to update your API, simply modify your source code and/or configuration and run `cortex deploy` again.
+APIs are declarative, so to update your API, you can modify your source code and/or configuration and run `cortex deploy` again.

 ## `cortex get`